Preksha-7/E-commerce_churn/README.md

 # E-commerce_churn
 A platform to predict customer churn for e-commerce businesses using deep learning and MLOps pipelines.
+This is an ongoing project.